Re-qi/Folder_icon_changer/README.md

 ## Open Source License
 This project is licensed under the **MIT License**.
 Everyone is free to use, study, modify and develop commercially. **Please keep the original author attribution when redistributing modified versions.**

-## Special Thanks
-Sincere gratitude to the **Folder11** project for providing high-quality icon materials, and thanks to [ChangeFolderIcon](https://github.com/YILING0013/ChangeFolderIcon) for the excellent interface layout inspiration, which helped complete the lightweight performance optimization of this project.